ENGGEN 303 : Innovation and Business Cases

 Background

-Engineers need to be innovative and creative when they engage with problem solving for product development, process improvement, and societal problems.
-Engineers also need to be action-oriented and be able to move from an idea through to an opportunity and bring it to fruition.
-To do these, engineers increasingly need to have skills in developing, assessing, and translating innovative ideas to useful action plans and business proposals, to attract investment, gain users, and support from stakeholders.
+Creative and innovative problem-solving is a key skill that engineers need to develop, apply, and continually practice.
+Engineers frequently engage in problem-solving for challenges around product development, process improvement, logistics, and societal problems.
+Engineers also need to be action-oriented and move from an idea through to a validated opportunity and bring it to fruition.
+To achieve this objective, engineers increasingly need to have skills in developing, assessing, and translating solutions into useful action plans and business proposals to attract investment, and gain users and support from stakeholders.

 Course Description

-This course will cover (I) Creativity and Innovation, (II) Problem Identification and Ideation, (III) Project Management, and (IV) Financial Analysis.
-These concepts will be explored through focus on a problem to come up with an innovative solution and see it through the innovation process – that includes development of a problem statement, ideation, developing an implementation plan, and constructing a business case.
-Importantly you will be taught how to take a problem, identify solution ideas, assess value of an opportunity through to a business case demonstrating tangibility and impact.
-These learnings are applied in the development of a business to consumer innovation, including products, apps, services, experiences and initiatives.
+This course will cover (I) Creativity and Innovation, (II) Problem Space Exploration and Solution Ideation, (III) Business Case Development & Analysis, and (IV) Project Management Fundamentals.
+These concepts will be explored through a specific problem initiated through the lens of the UN Sustainable Development Goals (UNSDGs) framework to identify an innovative solution and see it through the innovation process.
+This includes the exploration of the problem space, development of a problem statement, ideation including the role of creativity, constructing a business case, and developing an implementation plan.
+You will learn how to understand a problem, identify solutions, and assess the value of an opportunity through to a business case demonstrating tangibility and impact.
+These learnings are applied in the development of a consumer-centric innovation.

 Course Requirements